infosectcbr/InfoSect-Hardware-CTF-3/index.md

 ## Flag 1 - Physical Access

 Gain physical access to the UART on the router and establish a serial console.
 Look around the filesystem for an obvious file containing the flag.
+Look at (https://infosectcbr.github.io/InfoSect-Hardware-CTF-1/) Level 1 for details on using UART.

-If you do not have a router in physical posession, you will need to emulate the firmware as described in the next section.
+If you do not have a router in physical possession, you will need to emulate the firmware as described in the next section.

 ### Firmware Emulation